nsfmc/generic-cx-content/05.essays/50.font-descriptors/essay.md

             size: 14.0)!
             .fontWithSMCP()
             .fontWithC2SC()
+            .fontWithONUM()

+These are three of the most basic (and popular) kinds of [opentype features](https://www.microsoft.com/typography/otspec/features_ae.htm) on fonts, namely: Small Caps (`SMCP`), Caps to Small Caps (`C2SC`), and Oldstyle Figures (`ONUM`).
+I used these 4-letter feature abbreviations because they most closely map onto the features you end up seeing in font brochures and are the exact same features that type designers implement when they're writing up opentype code.

-but how? and what does this mean?
+but... how? and what does this mean?
 Let's find out!

 ## how fonts in ios work